IRS says it collected $38 million from more than 175 high-income tax delinquents - The Boston Globe

 “It just shows you how much money is out there in delinquent taxes, and there are so many more cases for us to tackle,” said new IRS Commissioner Daniel Werfel, just four months into the job.
 “There’s just a significant opportunity there.”

-The agency did not provide figures for how those high-dollar tax collections compared with previous years.
+No comparable figures exist for how those high-dollar tax collections compared with previous years, said Jodie Reynolds, speaking for the agency.
+Rather, the new data reflect an initiative that started after the agency received a new funding stream through the Inflation Reduction Act passed in August by Democrats.

+The new data collection “is an example of work we expect to continue to focus on with IRA funding,” she said.

-Werfel, in a call with reporters on Thursday, said the federal tax collector’s enhanced ability to identify tax delinquents comes from resources provided by the Inflation Reduction Act passed last August by Democrats.
+Werfel, in a call with reporters on Thursday, also cited the federal tax collector’s enhanced ability to identify tax delinquents from resources provided by the Inflation Reduction Act.

-The agency was in line for an $80 billion infusion of funds under the law but that money is vulnerable to potential cutbacks.
+The agency was in line for an $80 billion infusion under the law but that money is vulnerable to potential cutbacks.

-House Republicans built a $1.4 billion reduction to the IRS into the debt ceiling and budget cuts package passed by Congress earlier this summer.
-The White House said the debt deal also includes a separate agreement to take $20 billion from the IRS over the next two years and divert those funds to other non-defense programs.
+House Republicans built a $1.4 billion reduction to the IRS into the debt ceiling and budget cuts package passed by Congress this summer.
+The White House said the debt deal also has a separate agreement to take $20 billion from the IRS over the next two years and divert that money to other non-defense programs.

+Advertisement

 Now, the agency is trying to show the value of the Inflation Reduction Act funding for taxpayers as appropriations season closes in, and to show the impact of its efforts to do more to audit high-income taxpayers.
-Last summer Treasury Secretary Janet Yellen gave IRS leadership instructions not to increase audit rates on people making less than $400,000 a year annually, and to focus on high-income taxpayers.
+Last summer Treasury Secretary Janet Yellen gave the IRS leadership instructions not to increase audit rates on people making less than $400,000 a year annually, and to focus on high-income taxpayers.

-Advertisement
+A team of academic economists and IRS researchers in 2021 found that the top 1 percent of US income earners fail to report more than 20 percent of their earnings to the IRS.

-The IRS said its workers answered three million more phone calls compared to last filing season, cut wait times to three minutes from 28 and completely cleared the backlog of unprocessed 2022 tax returns that had no errors.
-It is opening new taxpayer assistance centers and holding events to help people who live far from the agency's in-person offices.
+The IRS said its workers answered 3 million more phone calls than in the last filing season, cut wait times to 3 minutes from 28 and cleared the backlog of unprocessed 2022 tax returns that had no errors.
+It is opening new taxpayer assistance centers and holding events to help people who live far from the agency’s in-person offices.

 “The mixed results here of some taxpayers, still frustrated, and some taxpayers seeing dramatic improvements tells us we have more work to do,” Werfel said.